 Therapy can help

 Family therapy is one way you can talk about mental health issues with young children.
 You can also consult a pediatric therapist.
 If you’re having trouble with any mental health concerns for yourself, you can see a therapist or talk about parenting-related issues in therapy.
 Local counselors are likely available in your area, or you could meet with someone online.
-Still, it’s essential to speak to a mental health professional if you need to and to support your child in seeing one if they struggle with mental health concerns.
+Still, it’s essential to speak to a mental health professional if you need to and to support your child in seeing one to get treatment bipolar disorder if they struggle with mental health concerns.

 Marie Miguel has been a writing and research expert for nearly a decade, covering a variety of health- related topics.
 Currently, she is contributing to the expansion and growth of a free online mental health resource with BetterHelp.com.
 With an interest and dedication to addressing stigmas associated with mental health, she continues to specifically target subjects related to anxiety and depression.